Defending Van Halen’s Much-Maligned ‘Diver Down’

 Short on new material, Van Halen whipped together a 31-minute hodgepodge featuring five cover songs (including their brief album-closing take on Dale Evans' "Happy Trails"), three short Eddie Van Halen-showcasing instrumentals and just four full-length original songs.

-Even though some critics, not grading on the curve to account for the rushed recording schedule, criticized the album’s lack of original material, with Rolling Stone saying that it appeared the group was “running out of ideas,” the four original songs on Diver Down prove this was hardly the case.
+Some critics refused to grade on the curve to account for the rushed recording schedule, criticizing the album's lack of original material: Rolling Stone said that it appeared the group was "running out of ideas."
+But the four original songs on Diver Down prove this was hardly the case.

-The album’s two new rockers, “Hang ‘Em High” and “The Full Bug,” the latter of which featured Roth on acoustic guitar and harmonica, have stood the test of time.
-The group has even treated fans to occasional renditions of both of these dusted-off gems on recent tours.
+The album's two new rockers, "Hang 'Em High" and "The Full Bug," the latter of which featured Roth on acoustic guitar and harmonica, have stood the test of time.
+The group even treated fans to occasional renditions of both of these dusted-off gems on later-era tours.

 Even more impressively, the album features two of Van Halen's most textured and mature tracks: the lilting, Spanish-influenced "Secrets" and the exotic pop-rock guitar symphony "Little Guitars."

 Even though Eddie Van Halen told Guitar Player at the time that putting together Diver Down at such a hectic pace was "fun" – he and his brother Alex even got to recruit their father Jan to play clarinet on "Big Bad Bill (Is Sweet William Now)" – he later revealed displeasure with the album's reliance on outside material, and for having to graft a riff he had planned for an original song onto the band's synth-pop cover of "Dancing in the Street."

 This realization led to a change in how Van Halen operated.
 In an effort to retain more control over his music, Eddie built a recording studio – named 5150 – at his home and has used it to create at least part of every one of the band's albums ever since.